Wyoming County: The History of the Underground Railroad

 Theophilus Humphrey and his wife Cynthia (Hayden) Humphrey, came to the hamlet of Strykersville from Canton, Connecticut in 1818.
 The Humphreys and their 17 children occupied what became known as Humphrey's Hollow.
 Sixteen of the children grew to maturity and assisted Humphrey in farming, tanning, shoe and harness making.
 During the Civil War, Humphrey's Hollow was a depot between the Warsaw home of Seth Gates and Colonel Arden Woodruff’s home in Strykersville.
 Theophilus was a deacon of the Congregational Church.
 After his wife’s death in 1836, Mr. Humphrey remarried and lived until 1851 when he died at age 75.
 Both Cynthia and Theophilus are interred in the Humphrey's Hollow Cemetery near the homestead.

-Col. Arden Woodruff’s home was located on what was then Buffalo Road (currently Route 78, near the Red Apple gas station).
+Colonel Arden Woodruff’s home was located on what was then Buffalo Road (currently Route 78, near the Red Apple gas station).
 The land was deeded to Colonel Woodruff in return for his military service.
 The original home was used as a woodshed, then expanded so that it is now part of the home and farm of Dan Hyman.
 The Humphrey family married into the Gates family through Chauncey Gates (brother of Seth) whose house on Genesee Street (torn down) was also reputed to be an Underground Railroad stop.

 Warsaw formed an anti-slavery society early in 1833 and seven station-masters lived in Warsaw.
-In the spring of 1836, The American Citizen newspaper was established in Warsaw under the auspices of the Genesee County Anti-slavery Society.
+In the spring of 1836, The American Citizen newspaper was established in Warsaw under the auspices of the Genesee County Anti-Slavery Society.
 Involved were residents Andrew W. Young, editor, and Jonathan A. Hadley, publisher to the end of the first year.
 The politics that elected Abraham Lincoln as the 16th president of the United States started in Warsaw on November 13, 1839.
 Warsaw was also the birthplace of the Liberty Party.

 This party was the ancestor of the Republican Party and the first to have African-Americans on its executive board.
 It was also the first party in American history to advocate that the abolition of slavery become the law of the land.
 Abolitionists met that November night at the Presbyterian Church (site of the current United Church of Warsaw) and nominated the first anti-slavery candidate for president, a southerner and former slave holder, James G. Birney.
 Warsaw reached national prominence in the abolitionist movement (1833-1856).
 It had a population of only 1200 citizens, a resident ex-Congressman in Seth Gates, and the area's first Republican Representative, the Honorable Augustus Frank, son of abolitionist, Dr. Augustus Frank.